Emblem

 komabapark

-*Another park within walking distance from this area is Komaba Park.
-Cross the main road (to the Lawson side) and walk west past Lawson less than 200 m up the hill until you get to the entrance to the park where you see trees and a stream below.
+*Another park within walking distance from the Nakau/Sampachi area is Komaba Park.
+Cross the main road (to the Lawson side) and walk west past Lawson about 200 m up the slope until you get to the entrance to the park where you see trees and a stream below.
 The park is about 600 m long.
-There once were three spot-billed chicks and a mother here.
-There are also crows and foxes, a harsh environment for young birds.
-There have even been cases of children bullying birds here, and if you happen to see this sort of behavior, please do not be shy about telling them to stop, in any language you speak.
+The trees and stream provide a good environment for birds.